rasuttmus/Maya-Deformer-Node-Shape-Matching/README.md

   	cmds.deformer(type='shapeMatchDeformer')

-A default scene can be created by running the script melScripts/createExampleScene.mel This will create a sphere and add a shapeMatchDeformer-node to it.
+A default scene can be created by running the script melScripts/createExampleScene.mel This will create a torus and add a shapeMatchDeformer-node to it.
 It will also connect the attributes (gravity and time) so that the simulation can be run.

 If Armadillo needs to be compiled: